sai-sy/paymentWebApp/production_notes/production-notes.md

         - [x] Campaign Heading Info
         - [ ] Campaign Pay Info
             - [ ] Update every contract to be minimum changed rates
+    - [ ] show personal contract on right
+    - [ ] Way to change the contract to get people paid
+                - [ ] MASS CHANGES TO PEOPLE GETTING PAID
+                    - [ ] Change users getting paid button (seperate from edit user contract button) (maybe make it in the edit pay for campaign page)
+                    - [ ] after submit button make a list of all the users
+                    - [ ] checkbox checked or not based on if they get paid or not
+                - [ ] (Future might need ajax) Toggle switch for getting paid that live updates the database
     - [ ] Intuitive way to add admins
     - [ ] View
         - [x] Shifts